 The application period for the 2022-23 Resident Food Equity Advisors program has closed.
 The Advisors will start meeting in April and will focus on prioritizing and refining equitable food solutions, building on the recommendations identified during the 2020-21 program.
 Learn more about the 2020-21 recommendations below.

 Sign up for the SLC Green newsletter to receive updates about the Resident Food Equity Advisors program and to learn about other exciting SLC food equity and sustainability initiatives!

-In 2020-2021, the Sustainability Department piloted a unique engagement program for resident leaders from historically underrepresented or underserved communities to participate in how Salt Lake City tackles healthy food access.
+In 2020-2021, the Sustainability Department piloted a unique engagement program for resident leaders from historically underrepresented communities to participate in how Salt Lake City tackles healthy food access.
 The Resident Food Equity Advisors consisted of 13 residents from a diversity of backgrounds who met monthly to strategize solutions that would be most beneficial for their communities.
 The Advisors’ insights deepened the City’s understanding of local food insecurity and the unequal barriers some residents face when trying to access healthy, culturally appropriate, and personally relevant food.
 The program culminated in a report with key ideas and recommendations for how the City can achieve greater food equity.

 Some Key Ideas from the Final Report

 - Put people first and prioritize voices from underrepresented and underserved communities.

 - Create ongoing leadership opportunities for residents to help shape SLC’s food policy agenda.

 - Acknowledge and address the structural causes of food inequity and injustice, including the role of past and current policy related to housing, zoning, transportation, and economic development.

 - Support holistic solutions that provide equitable and reliable access to fresh, healthy, affordable, and relevant food – including the ability to grow food.

 - Recognize that “normal food” means something different for everyone and that food access solutions must be flexible enough to reflect that.